Hawkometer Methodology — How We Score Central Bank Speeches

 The Hawkometer is a useful first cut, but it has real limitations.
 Anyone citing it in research or reporting should understand them.

 Hypotheticals and conditionals.
-“If inflation were to re-accelerate, additional tightening would be appropriate” reads more hawkish to the scorer than the speaker intended.
-Again, weight comes from many speeches, not from a single sentence — but readers should not over-interpret a single high reading from a single appearance.
+Even with LLM scoring, the model may not always correctly weight a heavily conditional statement (“if inflation were to re-accelerate, additional tightening would be appropriate”).
+The rationale will usually flag this, but readers should not over-interpret a single high reading from a single appearance.

 Translation effects.
 ECB speakers, BoJ officials and SNB Board members frequently speak in languages other than English.
 Our scorer currently runs only on the English version of those remarks.
 When the official version is non-English, scoring is delayed until a translated transcript is published; for press conferences we use the simultaneous interpretation transcript.
 This introduces a small lag and a small translation bias.